jalcine/wintermute/doc/Plugins.md

     environment.
 This can range from capturing camera information or infrared sensors and then later adopting them to run object recognition and autonomous image adaption for visual responses.

+# Nature of Plug-ins

+There's a few types of plug-ins in Wintermute. **Service plug-ins** are meant to be light plug-ins that load themselves in every local running instance of Wintermute. **Instance plug-ins** are meant to be loaded in a separate process of Wintermute whereas **worker plug-ins** are loaded within an instance plug-in's process.

+## Service Plug-ins

+These plug-ins provide auxiliary functionality for the Wintermute platform like a hot-fix or a tweak to have Wintermute work in a more interesting fashion.
+A well-known service plug-in is `wintermute-service-heartbeat`.
+It's the plug-in that sends information about processes back to `wintermute-daemon`'s `HeartbeatModule` for information about the available modules and processes on the local machine.
+It's a very useful part of Wintermute and provides plug-ins with a bit of awareness of their environment.
+See [its README][./lib/heartbeat-service/README.md] for more information.

+> At times, these plug-ins are called `slices`.

+## Instance Plug-ins

+Plug-ins of these sort work to provide or improve a new service in Wintermute.
+These plug-ins are called `shards` at times.
+An example of a instance plug-in that provides a new service would be `wintermute-data` and its providing of data management and retrieval into Wintermute.
+See its README for more info.
+A instance plug-in that improves a service would be `wintermute-tcp-relay`.

+It re-routes most messages (all but ones that's blacklisted or selected only from a whitelist) on a local machine out of a TCP socket and listens and repeats incoming messages from the same socket.
+Such work allows for remote interfacing with Wintermute over local and remote networks.

+## Worker Plug-ins

+Worker plug-ins are meant to fill in holes that instance plug-ins leave open in their implementation.
+An example of this would be a object relational mapping (ORM plug-in) that only provides the specification of what a resource mapping would be like, defined in a instance plug-in.
+A worker plug-in would provide the ability to read information from MySQL or MongoDB.